Guidelines for app settings

 For a nav pane layout, app settings should be the last item in the list of navigational choices and be pinned to the bottom:

-If you're using an app bar or tool bar, place the settings entry point as one of the last items in the "More" overflow menu.
-If greater discoverability for the settings entry point is important for your app, place the entry point directly on the app bar and not within the overflow.
+If you're using a command bar or tool bar, place the settings entry point as one of the last items in the "More" overflow menu.
+If greater discoverability for the settings entry point is important for your app, place the entry point directly on the command bar and not within the overflow.

-If you're using a hub layout, the entry point for app settings should be placed inside the "More" overflow menu of an app bar.
+If you're using a hub layout, the entry point for app settings should be placed inside the "More" overflow menu of a command bar.

 For a tabs or pivots layout, we don't recommended placing the app settings entry point as one of the top items within the navigation.
-Instead, the entry point for app settings should be placed inside the "More" overflow menu of an app bar.
+Instead, the entry point for app settings should be placed inside the "More" overflow menu of a command bar.

 Instead of burying the app settings entry point deeply within a list-details pane, make it the last pinned item on the top level of the list pane.